 On 10 October 2014, the European Commission published a Delegated Act to supplement EU Regulation (EU) No 575/2013 ('Delegated Act') with regard to the liquidity coverage requirement (LCR) for credit institutions.
 EU legislation sets out direct requirements for firms on liquidity.
-The EU Liquidity Coverage Requirement (LCR) sets a prescribed 30 day stress test, which firms must meet with qualifying liquid assets.
+The EU Liquidity Coverage Requirement (LCR) sets a prescribed 30-day stress test, which firms must meet with qualifying liquid assets.

-The PRA has proposed that UK Banks and in-scope investment firms need to meet a higher LCR requirement of 90% from 1 January 2017 and would reach 100% from 1 January 2018.
+The PRA has proposed that UK Banks and in-scope investment firms need to meet a higher LCR requirement of 100% from 1 January 2019.